alastairlundy/EnviousBox/EnviousBox.Libraries/CaesarLib/README.md

 # CaesarLib
-A library to encode and decode strings using a Caesar Cipher.
+A .NET library to encode and decode strings using the Caesar Cipher.

 *WARNING*: The Caesar cipher [can be cracked](https://en.wikipedia.org/wiki/Caesar_cipher) even without knowing the shift key and should not be used for securing confidential information.